samerlahoud/wiot/assignment-a1-BLE-exploration.md

 Work Distribution:
 - Part 1 (BLE Broadcaster): [Who did what]
-- Part 2 (Custom GATT Service): [Who did what]
+- Part 2 (Custom GATT Service): [Undergraduate only - who did what]
-- Part 3 (Performance Analysis): [Who did what]
+- Part 3 (Performance Analysis): [Graduate only - who did what]
 - Part 4 (Egg Hunt): [If attempted - who did what]

 Project Summary:
-Part 2 Service Description: [Brief description of your custom service] Part 3 Environment: [Testing environment chosen and why]
+Part 2 Service Description: [Undergraduate: Brief description of your custom service] Part 3 Environment: [Graduate: Testing environment chosen and why]

 Additional Notes:
 - [Challenges faced and how you solved them]